Thumb Correctional Facility: Facility

 The prison was opened in 1987, and has six housing units currently used to house approximately 1,200 male Michigan Department of Corrections prisoners.
 Four housing units are for approximately 700 adult inmates, and two housing units are for approximately 500 teenage inmates.
 It is the only prison in Michigan that houses male juvenile offenders.
 Onsite facilities provide for foodservice, health care, facility maintenance, storage, prison administration, and industrial laundry services.
 The facility employs approximately 315 people.

 Security

 The facility is surrounded by triple 12 ft fences with razor-ribbon wire and guard towers.
 Electronic detection systems and patrol vehicles are used to maintain perimeter security.

 Services

 The facility offers libraries, a barber shop, prison worker programs, education programs, substance-abuse treatment, group therapy, and religious services.
-Onsite medical and dental care is supplemented by the Duane L. Waters Hospital in Jackson, Michigan.
+Onsite medical and dental care is supplemented by the Duane L. Waters Hospital near Jackson, Michigan.

 The worker program allows the prison's laundry facility to provide services to several organizations in the area.